Kuchaman City: Flora and fauna

 Tropical thorn forests are located in arid and semi-arid regions of western Rajasthan.
-Kuchaman is a part of western Rajasthan and Marwar region and the whole region comes under tropical zone.
+Kuchaman is a part of western Rajasthan and Marwar region and the whole region comes under a tropical zone.
 Such thorn forests extend from the western Indo-Pak border to the Aravalli hills and the south-eastern plateau.
-The main species found in this type of forests in this area are Babul, Reonja, Jand, Karira etc. These forests are basically found in Jodhpur, Pali, Jalore, Barmer, Nagaur, Didwana, Kuchaman etc. The region is a haven for migratory and resident birds of the desert, including many eagles, harriers, falcons, buzzards, kestrels, Chidi, Godavan and vultures.
+The main species found in forests in this area include babul, reonja, jand, and karira.
+The region is a haven for migratory and resident birds of the desert, including many eagles, harriers, falcons, buzzards, kestrels, chidi, godavan and vultures.

 Demographics

 As of 2011 India census, Kuchaman City had a population of 81,969.
 Males constituted 51% of the population and females 49%.
 The average literacy rate was 76.53%, higher than the state average of 66.11% and national average of 74.04%; male literacy was 86.82%, and female literacy was 65.65%.
 14.46% of the population was under 6 years of age.